Jhojan Valencia

 Jhojan Manuel Valencia Jiménez (born 27 July 1996) is a Colombian football player who plays as midfielder for Universidad Católica in the Chilean Primera División.

 Career

-Valencia was part of the Deportivo Cali from 2015–2021, also spending a six-month stint on loan with Cúcuta Deportivo and two seasons with Unión Magdalena in 2018 and 2019.
+Valencia was part of the Deportivo Cali from 2015 to 2021, also spending a six-month stint on loan with Cúcuta Deportivo and two seasons with Unión Magdalena in 2018 and 2019.
 In 2021, Valencia helped Deportivo Cali become the 2021 Categoría Primera A season Finalización champions.

 In January 2022, Valencia transferred to Austin FC.
 He made his Austin FC debut on 26 February 2022 against FC Cincinnati.

 Following Austin FC, Valencia moved to Chile and joined Universidad Católica for the 2025 season.

+International career

+In February 2021, Valencia was called up to the Colombian national team by Reinaldo Rueda, but he did not make his debut.

 Personal life

 His father, Manuel, is a former Colombia international footballer.